 7. Author Bio

 Make sure you’ve provided an author bio while submitting your article for the first time.
 That will save us both some time and efforts as we’ll not have to ask you to send a bio, and you’ll not have to wait while your article is delayed in the pile because of unnecessary delay because of bio.
 Repeat authors don’t need to resend their bio each time, however.
 Make sure the bio is no longer than 3 lines and 50 words.
 You may add up to three social links, and a link to homepage of your own website or blog.
 Affiliate links, promotional links or native advertising links are not allowed.
+The bio needs to be in a third person format, and should introduce the author and not his/her website or a client’s website.

 If you want to add a client’s link, contact us for advertisement.